 Photo source: Pexels

 You know the saying, “to each his own” which means everyone is entitled to their own preference and that applies to choosing the right A4 paper as well.
-Your company may be loyal to using the same A4 paper brand for years, but here’s a list of brands that are currently on promotion by Supplycart just in case your company wants to try out other brands!
+Your company may be loyal to using the same A4 paper brand for years, but here are some of the brands that are commonly used: Double A, PaperOne and IK Yellow.

 4) The Selection Process